Jonathan Meunier

-Jonathan Meunier (born August 4, 1987) is a Canadian professional mixed martial artist who competes in the welterweight division.
-A professional mixed martial artist since 2013, Meunier has also competed in the Ultimate Fighting Championship.
+Jonathan Meunier (born August 4, 1987) is a Canadian professional mixed martial artist who last competed in 2019.
+A professional mixed martial artist since 2013, Meunier competed in the Ultimate Fighting Championship.

 Background

 Meunier was born in Quebec City, Quebec, Canada and started Taekwondo at an early age and later trained in kickboxing.
 He holds multiple titles in both kickboxing and MMA (amateur and pro).

-He trains at Tristar Gym where his follow teammates are Alex Garcia, Georges St-Pierre and Rory MacDonald in Montréal.
+He trains at Tristar Gym with his follow teammates Alex Garcia, Georges St-Pierre and Rory MacDonald in Montréal.

 Mixed martial arts career

 Early career

 Meunier made his professional MMA debut on October 5, 2013 at Quebec Mixed martial Arts League 1 in Canada, and amassed an undefeated record of 7-0 with all finishes prior to being signed by the UFC.

 Ultimate Fighting Championship

 Meunier made his UFC debut against Colby Covington on short notice, replacing his Tristar teammate Alex Garcia on June 18, 2016 at UFC Fight Night: MacDonald vs. Thompson in Ottawa, Canada.
 He lost the fight via submission in round three.

 He next faced Richard Walsh on November 27, 2016 at UFC Fight Night: Whittaker vs. Brunson.
 He won the fight via unanimous decision with the scoreboard of 29-28, 30-27 and 30-27.

 He was expected to face Li Jingliang on June 17, 2017 in Singapore at UFC Fight Night: Holm vs. Correia.
 He was pulled from the fight due to injury and was replaced by Frank Camacho.

 New UFC ownership group Endeavor has taken a close look at the contractual practices of the organizations and has made several changes.
 The change that impacted the decision regarding Meunier had to do with precautionary measures.
 The UFC felt that a lack of data surrounding the conditions in Meunier’s medical history made them unable to secure his safety.

 UFC released Meunier in February 2018 citing medical concerns of his brain injury.